Unlike best laid plans, all does not go smoothly on the French adventure starting from St Malo, Heric, and on to Coulon.

 This 120-pitch site closes in a week’s time for the winter and is only open from 1st April until 31st October.

-St.Trinity, dominates the centre of the village, which was founded in 830 – you can’t get lost here and if you manage to, the lovely locals are happy to help.
-The centre of town is surrounded by cafes, restaurants, and more.
+St.Trinity, dominates the centre of the village, which was founded in 830.
+You can’t get lost here and if you manage to get lost the lovely locals are happy to help.
+The centre of town is surrounded by cafes, restaurants, and shops.

 The walk from the campsite along the canal to the centre of town passes through picture postcard scenery.
 Gorgeous old cottages line the bank with beautiful Willow and Poplar trees along the way – very lush.